 Need to submit a project?
 Use THC’s eTRAC system to submit projects requiring review under Section 106 of the National Historic Preservation Act and/or the Antiquities Code of Texas, or to apply for an Archeological Permit.
 For other review types, please visit What to Send for a Project Review.

 Complying With Laws to Protect Historic Properties

 Cultural resources such as buildings or artifacts are tangible remains of our heritage that remind us of important periods of history.
 Recognizing the need to document and preserve these ties to our past, both the federal government and the state of Texas enacted laws to protect significant historic buildings and archeological sites from damage due to construction.
-The topics in this portion of the Texas Historical Commission (THC) website summarize the National Historic Preservation Act (NHPA) and the Antiquities Code of Texas and describe the process by which the THC assists project sponsors in complying with these statutes.
+The topics in this portion of the Texas Historical Commission (THC) website provide information on the National Historic Preservation Act (NHPA), the Antiquities Code of Texas, and other provisions of the Texas Government Code, and describe the process by which the THC assists project sponsors in complying with these statutes.

 Historic preservation covenants and easements are voluntary legal agreements made between a property owner and a qualified organization to protect a significant historic property, landscape, or archeological site by restricting future development of the property.

 Average number of projects reviewed per year since 2008 by Texas Historical Commission review staff